Skip Navigation

 By Public Transport

 Chicago has a great public transport.
 It is possible to get anywhere in the city by public transport.
 There are many trains and buses to choose from.
 If you want to figure out the best way to get between two addresses the RTA website can be a big help.
-Just put the two addresses in then the date, and it will figure out the best way to get between two locations in Chicago on public transportation.
+Just put the two addresses in, then the date, and it will figure out the best way to get between two locations in Chicago on public transportation.

-• The Red Line is a train line that runs north and south of most of the city.
+• The Red Line is the train line that runs north and south of most of the city.
 The most popular neighborhoods it has stops at are the Whites Sox's Stadium, China Town, The Loop, Lincoln Park and Wrigley Field.

 • The Blue Line goes all the way from O'Hare Airport to the northwest side, then Downtown, then out to the west side.